-Bishop Cordileone’s father Leon was born in San Francisco and the family moved to San Diego when he was four years old.
-He worked with his three brothers in the family commercial fishing business and later bought his own albacore fishing boat.
-He also served in the Navy during the Second World War.
+The Archbishop's father, Leon Cordileone, was born in San Francisco.
+He moved with his family to San Diego when he was four.
+Later, he worked with his three brothers in the family commercial fishing business and later bought his own albacore fishing boat.

-The family grew up in Blessed Sacrament Parish in San Diego.
-Cordileone attended public grammar and high school and was an active participant in parish after-school religion classes and his high school music program, playing in the concert band, marching band and stage band.
-He graduated from Crawford High School in June 1974.
+Salvatore attended public grammar and high schools and was an active participant in after-school religion classes and high school music programs, including the concert band, marching band and stage band.
+He graduated from San Diego's Crawford High School in June 1974.

-The following December, during his first year of college and with encouragement from a young parish priest he respected, Cordileone attended a seminary vocation retreat.
-It was during this first year at San Diego State University that Cordileone discerned his call to the Priesthood and entered St. Francis Seminary, transferring as a sophomore to the University of San Diego.
+The following December, during his first year of college at San Diego State University, he was encouraged by a young parish priest he respected to attend a seminary vocation retreat.
+It was during this first year that the Archbishop discerned his call to the priesthood, entering St. Francis Seminary and transferring as a sophomore to the University of San Diego.

-Cordileone graduated three years later in 1978 with a B.A. in Philosophy.
+Salvatore Cordileone graduated in 1978 with a B.A. in Philosophy.
 He was accepted to study in Rome and continued in the seminary at the Pontifical North American College.
-He received the Bachelor’s Degree in Sacred Theology in 1981 from the Pontifical Gregorian University and the following year chose to return to be ordained a priest in San Diego and begin his first pastoral assignment.
+He received an undergraduate degree in Sacred Theology in 1981 from the Pontifical Gregorian University and the following year returned to San Diego to be ordained and begin his first pastoral assignment.

-On July 9, 1982, Bishop Leo T. Maher ordained the Reverend Salvatore Cordileone.
-Soon thereafter he took up his assignment as associate pastor at St. Martin of Tours Parish in La Mesa, where he remained for three years.
+On July 9, 1982, Bishop Leo T. Maher ordained the Reverend Salvatore J. Cordileone.
+Soon thereafter, he became associate pastor at St. Martin of Tours Parish in La Mesa, where he remained for three years.
 In 1985 he was again sent to Rome, this time to study the new Code of Canon Law.
-He spent the next four years again at the Gregorian University, completing his doctoral degree.
+He spent the next four years again at the Gregorian University completing his doctoral degree.

-Upon then-Father Cordileone’s return to San Diego in 1989, he became secretary to Coadjutor Bishop Robert Brom and a year later became adjutant judicial vicar.
-Pastoral work called to him again in 1991 and he accepted appointment as pastor of Calexico’s Our Lady of Guadalupe Parish, four blocks from the Mexican border.
+Upon Father Cordileone’s return to San Diego in 1989, he became secretary to Coadjutor Bishop Robert Brom, and a year later became adjunct judicial vicar.
+Pastoral work called to him again in 1991 and he became pastor of Calexico’s Our Lady of Guadalupe Parish, four blocks from the Mexican border.

 In 1995 he was called to Rome and for the next seven years served as assistant at the Supreme Tribunal of the Apostolic Signatura, the Church’s highest canonical court.

-On March 23, 2009 Pope Benedict XVI appointed Bishop Cordileone to be Fourth Bishop of Oakland.
+On March 23, 2009, Pope Benedict XVI appointed Bishop Cordileone as the fourth Bishop of Oakland.
 His Mass of Installation was celebrated on May 5, 2009 at the Cathedral of Christ the Light, Oakland.
-Three years later, on July 27, 2012, he was appointed the Archbishop of San Francisco, and installed on October 4, 2012, the Feast of St. Francis of Assisi, at the Cathedral of St. Mary of the Assumption, San Francisco.
-As the new Metropolitan Archbishop of the Province of San Francisco, Archbishop Cordileone received the pallium from Pope Francis on June 29, 2013, in Rome.
+Three years later, on July 27, 2012, he was appointed the Archbishop of San Francisco and was installed on October 4, 2012, the Feast of St. Francis of Assisi, at the Cathedral of St. Mary of the Assumption.

 Archbishop Cordileone’s avocations include a life-long interest in jazz music.
 He also enjoys swimming, hiking and badminton, as well as spectator sports, especially professional baseball and football.